prototypefund/ifc-hive/app/client/README.md

 To be able to test a specific widget we also need to add a "data-test-container-uuid" which contains the widgets uuid which by default we obtain from the props
 We also encourage you to use the Vue3 Compose API over the Options API

-The rest of the code within the boilerplate/default/FACE.vue must be kept in order to have a working base for you widget (the iLike and title vars and form elements are just for showcase purposes and may be removed).
+The rest of the code within the boilerplate/default/FACE.vue must be kept in order to have a working base for your widget (the iLike and title vars and form elements are just for showcase purposes and may be removed).
 Note that the subscriber variables alway end on an $ which signalizes that the content of this variable is a redux observable and therefore needs to be unsubscribed whenever you leave the page to prevent memory leaks.

 ### Store
 Take me to [the Widget default config](#widgetConfig)